ChickeMcnugg/2022-Y3CEP-WA3/devlog.md

 >   -   31/7
 >       -   Found bug of initiating random encounter regardless of whether protagonist actually changes locations.
 Fixed.
 >       -   Moves seem to be out of the question as each move has its own special cases taht need to be individually implemented.
-So each mvoe would have to be its own class, or at least have its own method under the Moves class.
+So each move would have to be its own class, or at least have its own method under the Moves class.
 Might tackle towards teh end when fully developing the game
 >       -   Turn based battles have been fully implemented functionally.
 It took much longer than expected because of my indecisiveness on which file to put commands in, and how to implements Moves
 >       -   UI for everything has yet to be done
 >       -   I do not know how I am going to implement wild pokemon and trainer pokemons